simplifipay/android-sdks/README.md

 The SimpliFiEkyc SDK provides eKYC (Electronic Know Your Customer) capabilities.
 To use this SDK, follow the steps below:

+1. Make sure your module minimum Android SDK is 21 or above

-1. Add the SimpliFiEkyc SDK dependency to your project's build.gradle file:
+2. Add the SimpliFiEkyc SDK dependency to your project's build.gradle file:
    ```
    implementation 'com.simplifi:ekyc:4.0.3'
    ```

-2. Import the `SFKyc` class into your project:
+3. Import the `SFKyc` class into your project:
    ```kotlin
    import com.simplifi.ekyc.SFEKyc
    ```

-3. To start the eKYC journey, use the `start()` method of the `SFKyc` class:
+4. To start the eKYC journey, use the `start()` method of the `SFKyc` class:
    ```kotlin
    SFEKyc.start(request, context, callback)
    ```